Digital Crush to Digital Rush: COVID-19 as Business Accelerator

 Digital-Crush-to-Digital-Rush

-COVID-19 entered the world with a vengeance.
+COVID-19 entered the world with a vengeance, but also served as a business accelerator.
 Suddenly, more than 1.5 billion people were told to stay at home or shelter in place, a directive that transformed every aspect of our lives.

 No more commutes to work.
 No more conferences and networking events.
 No more in-person education.
 No more happy hours with friends.
 The list goes on and on.